ojqbo/thermal-studio/TOP_LEVEL_PLAN.md

 1. Backend:
    - Python with aiohttp for async web server
-   - SAM2 model integration for image and video segmentation
+   - Direct SAM2 model integration (no wrapper class)
    - GPU support for model inference
-   - Video file upload and processing capabilities
+   - Video file upload (js and aiohttp) and processing (decord and SAM2)
+   - Point-based prompting only

 2. Frontend:
    - Native HTML5, JavaScript, and CSS (no frameworks)
-   - Image and video upload interface
+   - Video upload interface
-   - Interactive segmentation interface similar to SAM2 demo
+   - Interactive point-based segmentation interface
-   - Real-time visualization of segmentation results
+   - Real-time visualization using OpenCV.js
+   - Canvas-based video display and interaction

 3. Containerization:
    - Docker container with GPU support